galenhuntington/heist/README.md

 This is an experimental modification of the Heist module to support errors for unbound tags even in the absence of namespacing.
+Also, I removed JSON support, because it hasn't been useful and `aeson` pulls in a huge dependency tree.

 # Heist